The 8 Best Proofpoint Competitors & Alternatives in 2026

 Forcepoint Insider Threat is a solution designed to detect and mitigate insider risks resulting from negligent or malicious actions.
 The platform utilizes a blend of activity monitoring, analytics, and contextual insights to provide comprehensive visibility into user behavior across the enterprise.

 Forcepoint’s core strength lies in its approach to data protection, which combines user behavior monitoring with data access controls and psychological analytics to assess risk.
+With more than 1 million endpoints deployed across government and Fortune 100 customers, Forcepoint has a proven track record in highly sensitive environments.

 Key Features of Forcepoint Insider Threat